secureworks/atomic-harness/README.md

  - validation summary with matching events, time window, etc.
  - runner summary with stderr, stdout of commands and exit codes

+## Telemetry and Matching

+Since every endpoint has it's own telemetry format and schema, you need to provide a telemetry tool to fetch telemetry and convert to the simple schema used by the atomic-harness.
+See the `telemetry-tool-example` to see how it is done for local osquery json results.
+The harness now takes care of identifying the telemetry for each individual test and validating it against the criteria.

+- atomic-harness --runlist list_of_20_techniques.csv
+- harness runs `goartrun` for each atomic test found for specified techniques
+- harness calls `telemtool --fetch --resultsDir /tmp/somedir --ts tstart,tend`
+- harness looks in resultsDir/simple_telemetry.json provided by telemetry tool and finds events for each test, evaluates matching criteria

 ## Setup and Build

 ```sh